 About the Conference

 PlayPenn’s annual conference takes place over a two-and-a-half-week period each July at The Drake Theatre in Philadelphia, PA.
 The conference includes workshops and readings of six plays, additional readings of up to three works-in-progress, forums for artists, and a symposium or special programming on new play development issues or current events.
 All public readings are free and open to the public.
-The 2020 conference will be held in Philadelphia, PA from July 7-26, 2020.

 About the Process